Resilient-Labs/weather-api-bootcamp/README.md

 ### How It's Made: Tech used: HTML, CSS, JavaScript API

+Helps users to find temperature in current city and state country !!!

 ### Lessons Learned:
 API  application connects to the Internet and sends data to a server.